 - Here’s what I want you to do with it … every time you feel the urge to do something that causes more karma, write it in your journal.
 This will be your second chance to rethink it before you add more karma.

 What is karmic madness and how do you control it?

-Karmic Madness occurs between your arrival into this life and departure out of it.
+Karmic occurs between your arrival into this life and departure out of it.
 Everything in between is considered karmic madness.
 It’s unfinished business from previous lifetimes.
-Karmic madness is driven by your ego.
-It’s these ego-driven desires that keep you chasing things your entire life.
+Karmic madness in this lifetime is driven by your ego.
+It’s these ego-driven desires that keep you chasing things throughout your life.

 Society programs individuals with a sense of lack, aggravating the potential for more karma.

-It’s a feeling of lack that tells you there’s always something else you need to learn, or buy, or follow that promises to make you happy sometime in the future, yet everything you chase never seems to happen the way you expected, or if it does, it fails to provide that promise of happiness.
+It’s a feeling of lack that tells you there’s always something else you want to learn, or buy, or follow that promises to make you happy sometime in the future, yet everything you chase never seems to happen the way you expected, or if it does, it fails to provide that promise of lasting happiness.

 Karma is a process of cause and effect … what comes around goes around.
 A cycle that keeps you stuck in karmic madness.

 Eventually, some people will realize that chasing things outside of themselves is a waste of time.
 Meanwhile, during this relentless chasing, people build up a lot of karma, adding to the karma they brought with them.

 The urge to finish the previous karmic business brings on a feeling of urgency.
 They are so desperate to accomplish a goal or an outcome that they will do almost anything to fill this lack.
 This process involves stepping on other people; being inconsiderate of their feelings or what their actions do to them.
 Many people are downright evil in their actions toward others to get what they want.
 How could people assume that treating people this way could gain them any type of happiness, let alone healing the karma?